-Recently I referred to a great TED talk about strategic quitting (https://youtu.be/QLuqXctU_IQ) and many if you liked it.
+Recently I referred to a great TED talk about strategic quitting (https://youtu.be/QLuqXctU_IQ) and many of you liked it.
 Here’s one about operative quitting 🙂

 Take the crisis as a chance to get rid of stuff that does not help you, that wastes time and that uses too much attention.
 Instead focus on things that are important and / or urgent.